hleclerc/Hpipe/README.md

   if ( data[ 0 ] == 'o' ) goto l_3;
 ...
 c_7:
+  // interruption of the data is fully handled (including in the cases
-  if ( last_buf ) goto l_11;
+  // where one needs to go backward, ...) if ( last_buf ) goto l_11;
   sipe_data->inp_cont = &&e_7;
   return RET_CONT;